mattermost/quality-assurance/README.md

 # Mattermost Quality Assurance Community

-## A place for like-minded quality assurance people to come together to help test Mattermost’s software.
+## A place for like-minded quality assurance people to come together to help test Mattermost’s software

 If you like breaking software, have a keen eye for UI-related bugs and want to help report your findings, here’s how you can join our testing community.
 You can find help and more information in the following places: